J-R-Oliver/macos-setup/VisualStudioCode.md

 ### Express Snippets

 This extension provides Express snippets which can be triggered using the `tab` key.
 Plugin can be installed from [here](https://marketplace.visualstudio.com/items?itemName=vladmrnv.expresssnippet).

+### Reactjs code snippets

+This extension contains code snippets for Reactjs and is based on the awesome babel-sublime-snippets package.
+Plugin can be installed from [here](https://marketplace.visualstudio.com/items?itemName=xabikos.ReactSnippets).

 ### vscode-icons